June 9, 2024

 Vietnamâs summer season lasts from May to August and is when temperatures generally hit their hottest.
 Accompanied with sweltering humidity, it can be challenging to venture out in the hottest part of the day.

-Spring from March to April and autumn from September to November offer the most pleasant temperatures for sightseeing, generally hovering around the mid-70s°F which is basically shorts and t-shirt weather without the extreme heat of summer.
-I visited this past April and the weather was bearable.
-It was in the high 80s °F to low 90s °F but I was just happy to be far away from the chill of San Francisco.
+Spring from March to April and autumn from September to November offer the most pleasant temperatures for sightseeing, usually sitting in the mid-70s°F which means comfy shorts-and-t-shirt weather without the intense summer heat.
+I visited this past April and while temps sat in the high 80s°F to low 90s°F, it was still totally manageable.
+And honestly, after the chill of San Francisco, I wasnât complaining.

 Winter in Hanoi, lasting from December to February, can get surprisingly chilly, with temperatures sometimes dropping into single figures.
 Fine for sightseeing in Hanoi, but if youâre looking to cruise nearby Halong Bay, or embark on a moped trip to the Ha Giang Loop, I recommend one of the shoulder seasons instead.